By Jonathan P. Armstrong, LLB, FCIM

 The Offense of Failure to Prevent Bribery

-It is the offense of failure to prevent bribery which has received by far the most attention.
+The offense of failure to prevent bribery has received the most attention by far, featuring for example in the Airbus deferred prosecution agreement (DPA).
 A company commits an offense if a person associated with it bribes another person for its benefit.
-Under the act a person is “associated” with the company if he performs services for or on its behalf, regardless of the capacity in which he does so.
+Under the act, a person is “associated” with the company if they perform services for or on its behalf, regardless of the capacity in which the person does so.
 This could cover agents, employees, subsidiaries, intermediaries, joint venture partners, and suppliers.
 All of them could make the company guilty of the Section 7 offense.

 This functions like a strict liability offense.
 It means that there is no need to prove negligence or the involvement and guilt of the “directing mind and will” of the company.
 This makes the offense easier to prove and, over time, will probably lead to more corporate prosecutions and convictions.

-In one of the first cases under the failure to prevent bribery offense against Skansen Interiors Limited in 2018, the Judge, Judge Deborah Taylor, said: “…[T]here is a public utility of the public good in prosecuting cases of this kind to send a message about the necessity for companies to introduce policies and monitor policies which then lead to the prevention of bribery and corruption.”
+In one of the first cases under the failure to prevent bribery offense, R v Skansen Interiors Ltd. in 2018, Judge Deborah Taylor said, “…[T]here is a public utility of the public good in prosecuting cases of this kind to send a message about the necessity for companies to introduce policies and monitor policies which then lead to the prevention of bribery and corruption.”

 Adequate Procedures Defense